 \cref{charequiv,charfib} suggest that the model structure on $\DblCat$ we desire, with double biequivalences as the weak equivalences and double fibrations as the fibrations, corresponds to the right-induced model structure, if it exists, along the adjunction \begin{tz} \node (A) at (0,0) {$\TwoCat\times \TwoCat$}; \node (B) at (3.25,0) {$\DblCat$}; \node at ($(B.east)-(0,4pt)$) {,}; \draw[->] ($(A.east)+(0,.25cm)$) to [bend left] node[above,scale=0.8]{$\bbH\sqcup \LV$} ($(B.west)+(0,.25cm)$); \draw[->] ($(B.west)+(0,-.25cm)$) to [bend left] node[below,scale=0.8]{$(\bfH,\cv)$} ($(A.east)-(0,.25cm)$); \node[scale=0.8] at ($(A.east)!0.5!(B.west)$) {$\bot$}; \end{tz} where each copy of $\TwoCat$ is endowed with the Lack model structure.
 To prove the existence of this model structure, we use results by Garner, Hess, K\c{e}dziorek, Riehl, and Shipley in~\cite{GKR,HKRS}.
 In particular, we use the following theorem, inspired by the original Quillen Path Object Argument \cite{Quillen}.

 \begin{thm} Let $\cm$ be an accessible model category, and let $\cn$ be a locally presentable category.
 Suppose we have an adjunction $L\dashv R$ between them as in (\ref{adjunction}).
-Suppose moreover that every object is fibrant in $\cm$ and that, for every $X\in \cn$, there exists a factorization
+Suppose moreover that every object in $\cm$ is fibrant and that, for every object $X\in \cn$, there is a factorization

 of the diagonal morphism in $\cn$ such that $RP$ is a fibration in $\cm$ and $RW$ is a weak equivalence in $\cm$.
 Then the right-induced model structure on $\cn$ exists. \end{thm}

 \begin{proof} This follows directly from \cite[Theorem 6.2]{Moser}, which is the dual of \cite[Theorem~2.2.1]{HKRS}.
 Indeed, if every object in $\cm$ is fibrant, then the underlying fibrant replacement of conditions~(i) and (ii) of \cite[Theorem 6.2]{Moser} are trivially given by the identity. \end{proof}